 Indiana has a few grant programs that provide need-based aid to Indiana residents.
 In addition, each school has opportunities for financial assistance, and numerous federal programs offer financial assistance to nursing students.

 This program can pay for all of your first year of nursing education!
-The Jobs Workforce Grant is for students in Indiana to earn a certificate in an in-demand field.
+However, the Jobs Workforce Grant is for students in Indiana to earn a certificate in an in-demand field.
 The grant pays tuition and fees.
-The Practical Nursing (PN) program offered by Ivy Tech Community College qualifies for this grant.
-Students starting in nursing should consider a one-year program that prepares them to sit for the NCLEX-PN and become Licensed Practical Nurses (LPN).
+Furthermore, the Practical Nursing (PN) program offered by Ivy Tech Community College qualifies for this grant.
+So, students starting in nursing should consider a one-year program that prepares them to sit for the NCLEX-PN and become Licensed Practical Nurses (LPN).

-The Frank O’Bannon Grant is a need-based State of Indiana program to help Indiana residents pay tuition and fees.
-Students must be enrolled full-time.
-The Indiana Adult Student Grant is a renewable need-based $2,000 grant to assist Indiana adult students in starting or completing an associate, bachelor’s, or certificate program.
-USI and Indiana Nursing Scholarships lists are available on the University of Southern Indiana nursing school website.
-Indiana University has Nursing Scholarships for undergrads and graduate students.
+The Frank O’Bannon Grant is also a need-based State of Indiana program to help Indiana residents pay tuition and fees.
+However, students must be enrolled full-time.
+The Indiana Adult Student Grant is a renewable need-based $2,000 grant to assist Indiana adult students in starting or completing an associate, bachelor’s, or also certificate program.
+Additionally, USI and Indiana Nursing Scholarships lists are available on the University of Southern Indiana nursing school website.
+Indiana University has Nursing Scholarships for undergrads and also graduate students.